How far could a Tesla Model 3 drive on all of the electricity used to cook Thanksgiving turkeys in America?

 3. Travel to Mars and back 29 times (at closest approach).

-Let’s pretend that advances in road construction technology has allowed for the construction of floating, pressurized, artificial-gravity highways that made the aforementioned trips possible.
+Let’s pretend that advances in road construction technology have allowed for the construction of floating, pressurized, artificial-gravity highways that made the aforementioned trips possible.

 On the other hand, it wouldn’t take nearly that long for 3.47 million individual Model 3s to use up a National Gobble in the hands of American drivers.

-Americans on average drive 31.5 miles per day (AAA).
+Americans on average drive 31.5 miles per day, according to AAA.
 If each of those Model 3s drove that distance per day, it would take less than 10 days to equal one National Gobble.

-Assuming all of their electric vehicles were as efficient as our Tesla Model 3 Long Range (they’re not, but let’s not complicate this further), one National Gobble would be enough to fully charge the entire Tesla fleet about four times – providing enough electricity for about 41 days of driving.
+Assuming all of its electric vehicles were as efficient as our Tesla Model 3 Long Range (they’re not, but let’s not complicate this further), one National Gobble would be enough to fully charge the entire Tesla fleet about four times—providing enough electricity for about 41 days of driving.